Two new pair of Hilda mittens.

 Hilda mittens – knitted by me (natural white rove, natural white + handdyed wool).

-You may use this as a free pattern, but i will be really thankful if you make a little donation to cancer foundation in Estonia: http://kingitudelu.ee/for-benefactors
+You may use this as a free pattern (for makeing mittens for yourself and as a present, please do not use to knit mittens for sale), but i will be really thankful if you make a little donation to cancer foundation in Estonia: http://kingitudelu.ee/for-benefactors

 Beneficiary: SA Hille Tänavsuu Vähiravifond Kingitud Elu

 First of all – those mittens seem do be difficult to knit, but be brave – it is not so difficult at all.
 You just need to knit instead of 2 mittens 4 mittens.

 For basic mittens you need 100% wool rove + 100% wool 8/2 yarn (I love to use natural colors – lambsbrown, -gray, -white or handdyed yarns).